 In a preprint shared on ResearchSquare, Zhou et al investigated whether intranasal IgA could protect against SARS-CoV-2 infection in Syrian hamsters.
 The study is currently under review so the current version is not peer-reviewed or published in a journal.
 The authors report that neutralizing IgA antibodies, applied intranasally before SARS-CoV-2 challenge, reduced the amount of virus in the lungs but increased viral infectivity in the nasal turbinate of the hamsters.

 In the course of this work, the authors used the Azure Sapphire Biomolecular Imager in viral neutralization assays and assays of enhanced infection via CD209.
 For each assay type, cells were grown in 96-well plates and infected with SARS-CoV-2.
 The media was removed, cells permeabilized and SARS-CoV-2 was detected with an rabbit anti-virus primary antibody followed by a goat anti-rabbit secondary antibody labeled with Alexa Fluor 488.
-The resulting fluorescent signal was detected on the Sapphire.
+The resulting fluorescent signal was detected on the Sapphire (Figure 5C).

 The authors isolated and characterized 18 RBD-specific monoclonal antibodies from four COVID-19 patients.
 Five of these showed neutralizing activity against SARS-CoV-2.
 The one with the tightest binding to RBD was tested in the hamster model to see if intraperitoneal administration of the antibody before or soon after viral challenge would affect infection.
 It did decrease viral loads in the lungs but did not prevent infection in the nasal turbinate.